digital-futures-academy/airport-challenge/DMREADME.md

 ## Tests

-*Test 1* - When the length of planesAtAirport and airportCapacity are the same, the test returns true *Test 2* - When planeLands and length of planesAtAirport is smaller than airportCapacity, planeLands is successful and length of planesAtAirport increases by 1
+*Test 1* - When the length of planesAtAirport and airportCapacity are the same, the test returns true *Test 2* - When planeLands and length of planesAtAirport is the same as airportCapacity, planeLands returns preventLanding *Test 3* - When planeLands and length of planesAtAirport is smaller than airportCapacity, planeLands is successful and length of planesAtAirport increases by 1
-*Test 3* - When planeLands and length of planesAtAirport is greater than airportCapacity, planeLands returns preventLanding *Test 4* - When planeLands and length of planesAtAirport is the same as airportCapacity, planeLands returns preventLanding

 **User Story 4**
 As an air traffic controller